March 2024 - Hidden Talents ABA

 Enhancing Communication Skills for People with Autism

 Autism, or autism spectrum disorder (ASD), is a developmental disorder that affects communication and behavior.
 Although the symptoms can vary widely, two prominent features are persistent challenges in social interaction and communication, and restricted or repetitive patterns of behavior.
-In this blog post, we will focus on strategies to enhance communication skills in individuals with autism.
+In this blog post, we will focus on strategies to enhance communication skills in individuals with autism, recognizing that Behavior is Communication.

 Twins smiling and bonding, representing enhanced communication